guyslook/mg/src/pages/blog/2018-11-09-costa-coffee-s-1000th-store.md

 tags:
   - costa
 ---
-A.Pollick Ltd recently opened Costa Coffee's 1000th store in the UK, having opened their 500th store about 3 years ago.

 We are now embarking on a Re-Image program for Costa Coffee for their entire range of existing stores, having been awarded Costa Coffee's Contractor of the Year 2007.